aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 .. sidebar:: Additional open question

-    It might be interesting to see if the normal Python traceback could be replaced by something that looks like what `better-exceptions <https://github.com/Qix-/better-exceptions>`_ provides,
+    It might be interesting to see if the simulated Python traceback could be replaced by something that looks like what `better-exceptions <https://github.com/Qix-/better-exceptions>`_ provides,
     but perhaps without added colours, at least initially.